T

 Insider tips

-• Utilize Busan's efficient subway system to navigate the city easily.
+• Utilize Busan's efficient subway system for easy travel.

 • Don't be afraid to try street food from reputable vendors.

-• Consider purchasing a T-money card for easy payment on public transport and in convenience stores.
+• Consider purchasing a T-Money card for convenient public transport.

-• Check local event listings for festivals or performances happening during your visit.
+• Check local event listings for festivals or special markets during your visit.

 Packing highlights